sfeniTV/php-dev-lamp/README.md

 Makefile provides you some cool short commands to work much faster.
 Have a look to it, very nice ;-)

+`make start` brings everything up and running.
+If you change the php Dockerfile, run `make build` instead to build the docker image again with your changes.

 `make shell` opens up a shell inside the PHP container.
 There you can run `composer` for example.

 ## Versions